Benefits of working for the Council

 We offer competitive salaries on an incremental salary scheme, paid according to locally agreed pay grades using national spinal column points.
 You will receive an increment on 1 April each year, or when you have completed six months service if appointed between October 1 and March 31, until you reach the top of the band within your pay scale.

 Salaries are paid in 12 equal installments on the 15th day of each month by BACS transfer into a nominated bank account.

-The Council benefits from a 36 hour working week within a band width of between 7am to 7pm, with a minimum lunch break of 30 minutes as part of a flexi time scheme.
+The Council benefits from a 36 hour working week, between the hours of 7am to 7pm, with a minimum lunch break of 30 minutes per day as part of a flexi time scheme.

 The current flexi-time system supports employees to maintain a good work-life balance by allowing a variation of start and finish times in accordance with the business needs of the service; enabling accumulation of flexi-time of up to two flexi days in every four week period.